Squeezed by debt crisis, Greeks ditch cars for bikes

 A far cry from the shuttered shopfronts in the capital that have become a painful reminder of the country’s worst downturn since World War Two, bike shop owners estimate that at least one store opened every month in 2011.

-Vogiatzis laughed: “Every neighborhood has its bike shop just as it’s got its kebab shop.”
+Vogiatzis laughed: “Every neighbourhood has its bike shop just as it’s got its kebab shop.”

 In austerity Greece, the once lowly bike is winning new fans every day, from middle-aged commuters who relied on their cars to those who poked fun at former prime minister George Papanadreou’s penchant for cycling as not being macho enough.